Crowdtrain-AI/web-frontend/README.md

 /models - Grid feed of model project cards, with search

+/datasets - Grid feed of dataset project cards, with search

 /get-started - Instructions on how to install desktop training software

 /create-project - Form to publish model training project